So you've decided to settle in the Big Mango for a while, but you're wondering, where is the best area to live in Bangkok?

 Pra Khanong is also home to the W-District Market, an arty beer garden surrounded by small shops and food vendors.
 It's a great place to hang out, and one people travel to from surrounding areas.

 13. Udom Suk

-Udom Suk is 9 stops away from Asok and the furthest down the Sukhumvit line we're going to travel.
+Udom Suk is nine stops away from Asok and the furthest down the Sukhumvit Line.